Sun8ox/Basic-Web-IDE/README.md

 - Webserver (Apache recommended)

 ## How to download/setup?
-- Download "Web-IDE v beta x.zip" and unpack it in your webserver folder.
+- Download "Web-IDE v beta x.zip" and unpack it in the folder of your webserver
-- Go to yourweb.com/Web-IDE/
+- Go to www.yourweb.com/Web-IDE/ and login
 - Default username & password is "admin"

+## How to use it?
+- Click to "Open file" and create a file (like web.html)
-- And you can use it!
+- Click to "edit" and you can edit selected file!

 # The Web-IDE / files / folder must have 777 rights to work properly!